gkm2164/gkm2164.github.io/index.md

 * Git repository: [Github](https://github.com/gkm2164), [Bitbucket](https://bitbucket.org/gkm2164)

 ### Introduction
-* Interested in developing data process pipeline and applying to actual services
-* Currently working with Go, Python, Kotlin, Scala, Java
-* Highly motivated on writing and managing safe and reusable design, and produce code
+* Highly motivated on desining, implementing and managing software to be safe and well resuable
+* Currently working with Go, Scala, Kotlin, Python, Java
+* Interested in develop software with Functional Programming approach
+* "How to make good software?(in terms of safety, reusability, efficiency)", that's my main curiosity.
-* Interested in constructing full stack software.
+* Interested in inspect user data.

 ### Currently Operating Services!
 * [Ben's URL Shortener](https://gben.me): This is for URL shortener.
 You can use this!
 (Scala, Akka HTTP, Angular TypeScript)